quintel/documentation/modules/merit_order/Storage_planning.markdown

 This project is not concerned with the graduation project of RD, although it has overlap with, and benefits from his research for the University of Utrecht.

+The triggers for charging and discharging

 The scope of the project is further limited to the specifications found on [https://github.com/quintel/documentation/blob/master/modules/merit_order/ Storage%20Project%20within%20Merit%20Order.markdown]

-## Deliverables MANY THINGS TO DECIDE ON!
+## Deliverables

 * A comprehensive study of storage/conversion options.

 * A 'Storage' slide where the user has options of dealing with excess electricity production.
-IT IS UNCLEAR WHAT THIS SLIDE CONTAINS: A RADIO BUTTON WITH THESE OPTIONS?
+Most likely we will give the user the option to set a **potential** for the different options

-1. Export
+1. Export (interconnector capacity in MW)
-* Store - car/central storage
+* Store - car/central storage (charging rate in MW and charge volume in MJ)
-* Convert to heat
+* Convert to heat (capacity in MW)
-* Convert to gas
+* Convert to gas (capacity in MW)
 * Curtail

-We might also coniseder an implementation where the user can choose between

-1. Export
-* Store/Convert
-* Curtail

-and we choose a sensible **order** for the storage and conversion to be used.

-* A slider for the total volume of storage facilties?
-This may also take the form of a market penetration of course.
-NOT CLEAR YET!
+NOTE: for electric cars, the potential (charge volume) is set by the market share of electric cars in the transport sector.

 * Chart(s) to go with the slide mentioned above.
 WE HAVE TO DECIDE WHAT TO SHOW.
 One could think about a bezier curve with excess electricity production broken